PERMACHANGE > 2026-2030

 = in 2028, an exhibition of the research and artistic productions developed in connection with the scientific project.

-Mobility programs are being prepared as part of Permachange.
-They would take place in Arctic Sweden and Ilulissat, Greenland.
+Mobility programs are being prepared as part of PERMACHANGE.
+They will take place in Abisko in Arctic Sweden and Ilulissat, Greenland.
 Ilulissat is the third largest city in the territory after Nuuk and Sisimiut, located on the west coast of Greenland in Disko Bay, with a population of 4,670 in 2020.
 The town of Ilulissat is known for being home to the fjord where the world’s most impressive icebergs flow into the sea.
 The fjord has been a UNESCO World Heritage Site since 2004.

 The first mobility phase is being prepared for summer 2026 at the Swedish Arctic site, focusing on scientific research.